PNNL-Project/airflow-data-pipeline/airflow/Readme.md

 **Trouble Shooting:**

-If see the DAGS are not initialize .
+If see the DAGS are not initialized .
 Please follow the following steps

 1. Go to airflow_install directory.
 You need to have root access.